gaultier/blog/how_should_your_mutex_be_named.md

 But I paused for a second: What should the mutex be named?
 I usually use the `xxxMtx` convention, so I'd have named it `barMtx`.

 To avoid a sterile 'you vs me' debate, I thought: What do other people do?
 What naming convention is in use in the project, if any?
-I'll demonstrate this method in the realm of the Go standard library.
+I'll demonstrate this method with the code of the Go standard library.

-And more generally, what is the best way to find out what naming conventions or code patterns are used in a project?
-Since I just started this new job, it's a prevalent question which will come again and again - there is a lot of unknown code ahead of me!
-Thus, I need a good tool to find the answers quickly.
+And more generally, what is the best way to find out what naming conventions or code patterns are used in a project you don't know?
+I need a good tool to find these answers quickly.

 ## Structural search